e-renault/ErwanEngine2/readme.md

     intel-opencl-icd, ocl-icd-opencl-dev, opencl-headers

-Depending on you hardware, you could have to change DEVICE_ID and PLATFORM_ID in order to select you GPU (check first line of "opencl_renderer.c").
+Depending on you hardware, you could have to change DEVICE_ID and PLATFORM_ID in order to select you GPU (check firsts line of "main.c").
 Mine is intel integrated Intel(R) UHD Graphics 620.

 ## Compile
 You can use the command :